Elmasry09/feedback-system/README.md

 3.  **Scheduled Task:** Every day at midnight, a scheduled task (`SendFeedbackRequests`) runs and performs the following:
     -   Fetches all orders completed on the previous day.
     -   For each order, a unique and secure token is generated to identify the customer.
-    -   Dispatches a job to the queue to send a message (SMS or Telegram).
 4.  **Message:** The message contains a unique link like `https://your-app.com/feedback`.
 5.  **Customer:** Upon clicking the link, the customer is directed to the feedback page (Vue.js) where the questions are displayed.
 6.  **Submitting Answers:** The customer submits their answers via a GraphQL Mutation, which receives the token and the answers to link them to the correct order in the database.